 The lagoon has brackish water, a mix of fresh and saline water, providing an abundance of forage for many wading birds.
-Avocets and black tailed godwits are attracted to the warmth of the lagoon on the eastern side of the island and out of the prevailing wind.
 It becomes a refuge to birds from all around the harbour at high tide when the mudflats elsewhere are covered.

 Out in the harbour we would expect to see red brested merganser, great northern diver and goldeneye with the chance of other grebes, divers and ducks making an appearance.
 On the island it’s not just the abundance of wading birds that are a draw.
 The island has a healthy population of firecrest and red squirrels to track down in the woodlands.
 This trip is a fantastic opportunity to be a part of one of the best wildlife spectacles around.